IonicaBizau/ionicabizau.net/content/pages/contact.md

 title: Contact
 order: 40
 ---
-If you have any questions, just send me a message.
+If you have any questions, just send me a message at *contact [at] ionicabizau.net*.
 If you just want to say "Hi", that's cool too.

-{contact_form}